-My research is concerned with the social, political, economic, and cultural consequences of defining disability in Japan and the United States.
+My research is concerned with the social, political, economic, and cultural consequences of policies related to the education and employment of persons with disabilities in Japan and the United States.
 It covers a broad range of topics, which may be divided into three general areas of inquiry: (1) Disability and Politics, (2) Disability and Movements, and (3) Disability and Media.

 Disability and Politics

 Who decides what it means to be disabled?
-How do their decisions allow for the exclusion of individuals from key sites of socioeconomic exchange?
+How do their decisions allow for the exclusion of certain individuals from sites of socioeconomic exchange?
 Should we do something about it?
 If so, what are our options?
-I take up these questions in my dissertation, “Politics, Prosthesis, and the Popular Imagination: 100 Years of Disability in Japan.”
+I take up these questions in my dissertation, “Politics, Prosthetics, and Public Imaginations: 150 Years of Disability in Japan.”
 I have also delivered presentations related to disability and politics at conferences hosted by the Association for Asian Studies, the Harvard East Asian Society, and the Oriental Studies Club of Philadelphia.
 My research on disability and politics has been supported by the Japan Foundation Center for Global Partnership.

 Disability and Movements